 Co-operative capitalism and the concept of a common bond for all employees has been criticised on two counts only:-

 All employees qualify for Co-operating Units (maximum of 4) equally and the end of year payment amount for each co-operating unit is the same for all employees.
 A reminder that this concept is a mechanism for creating a unifying transparent common bond for all employees in businesses of at least three employees, and annual payments from this framework are not individual performance payments but co-operation payments.
 There is an overriding caveat to the amount of co-operation payment an employee may receive - 'that the total amount cannot exceed 20% of total basic remuneration'.

 In the case that a company is able to pay $4000 per co-operating unit following a successful year, an employee with a basic wage /salary of $40000 would have a 20% maximum cap of $8000 regardless of how many qualifying co-operating units he had accumulated.
 This is a framework that gives incentives to employees to improve their skill levels and take on more responsibility for the enterprise, thereby increase their base remuneration and a subsequent increased benefit from co-operation payments.
 An encouragement to self achieve and improve their well being which is a basis of capitalism.
-The criticism is rejected.
+The criticism has been dismissive and not considered.